ant-le/TechnoGen/README.md

 :-------------------------:|:-------------------------:
 <img src="docs/img/spec_loss.png" width="600">|  <img src="docs/img/commit_loss.png" width="600">

 Plotting two of the main loss components over time, the small baseline still performes very well compared to the much bigger models using only a fraction of codebook vectors.
-However, one needs to be cautious as I only trained on a total of 20 songs and roughly $1000$ training samples where a small codebook size might still be enough as the data still lack variability.
+However, one needs to be cautious as I only trained on a total of 20 songs and roughly $1000$ training samples where a small codebook size might still be enough as the data still lacks variability.
 However, I was able to beat my initial baseline (at least for this milestone) with test set metrics of:

 | Model       |           Loss |
 | ----------- | :-----------------------: |
 | Baseline |           0.105          |
 | Compression  |           0.4345           |
 | Compression + Codebook  |           0.07521           |

+Finally, for the qualitative assessments I placed a working example in `docs/wav/` where a reconstructed sound is compared to its original state.
+I did not include a file of a generated sound since up to this point, it is still mainly comprised of randomly sounding noise.
+However, the reconstruction process seems to work a lot better.

 ## Time Adjustments